YanuarN/HarvestHero/Machine Learning/Corn/Readme.md

+# Corn Disease Detection - HarvestHero

+This repository contains the essential files and resources for the HarvestHero Corn Disease Detection.
+The goal of this project is to accurately detect and classify various Corn leaf diseases using machine learning models.

 ### Model Prototype #1 MVP
 **Model Corn Prototype #1 with 12 classification (Diseases, Nutrition Deficiency, and Pest) with 85%++ accuracy** <br>